Song (Chinese surname): Blood type distribution

 Population of surname Song's ABO blood type distribution is O blood type 31.3%, B blood type 30.6%, A blood type 28.4% and AB blood type 9.7%.

 Variations

-A less common Chinese family name (崇 pinyin Chóng) can also be transliterated to Soong in some Chinese dialects.
+A less common Chinese family name, Chóng (崇) can also be transliterated to Soong in some Chinese dialects.

-The surname is also used in Korea.
+The surname Song is also used in Korea.

 In Vietnam, the surname is pronounced as Tống.